mkazuyuki/docs/vMA-cluster.md

 		| 3) Hostname	| vma1		| vma2		| need to be independent hostname ( "localhost" is inappropriate ) |
 		| 6) IP Address	| 10.0.0.21	| 10.0.0.22	| need to be independent static IP Address |

+      The netowrk of vMA is (re)configured by the command

+     		> sudo /opt/vmare/vma/bin/vmware-vma-netconf.pl

     The IP address of vma1 and vma2 should be possible to communicate with VMkernel port of both ESXi and VM(s) to be monitored.

     - VM to be controlled: